 FASB ASU No. 2016-09.
 In March 2016, the FASB issued Accounting Standard Update No. 2016-09, "Improvements to Employee Share-Based Payment Accounting," which is intended to simplify various aspects of how share-based payments are accounted for and presented in financial statements.
-For public companies, the standard is effective prospectively for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2016, with early adoption permitted.
+The standard is effective prospectively for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2016, with early adoption permitted.